kbonnen/NeuromatchTeachingDemo/README.md

 * Apply regression with regularization to neural data
 * Compare regression analyses with and without regularization

-To be clear, we are not asking you to teach all of these concepts in 4 minutes.
+To be clear, we are not asking you to teach all of these concepts or get through all of the exercises in 4 minutes.
 It’s nowhere near enough time.
-We have provided these to give you a sense of what knowledge acquisition you’re trying to support.
-Focus on one or two of these things as you walk your students through (part of) this example.
-Please focus your teaching energy on the middle/end of the tutorial where the details of regression and regularization are the focus.
-If that means you need to start your 4 minutes somewhere near the middle of the tutorial, go ahead.
+We have provided these to give you context and a sense of what knowledge acquisition you’re trying to support.
+Focus on explaining just one of the exercises in this tutorial (a,b,c,d).
 We want you to demonstrate effective teaching, so don’t rush to try to fit everything in.

 ## Tutorial Description